Aromatic rice

 Aromatic rice is one of the major types of rice.
 It is a medium- to long-grained rice.
 It is known for its nutty aroma and taste, which is caused by the chemical compound 2-acetyl-1-pyrroline.
-Varieties of aromatic rice include Ambemohar, Basmati, Jasmine, Sona Masuri, Texmati, Tulaipanji, Tulshimala, Wehani, Kalijira, Chinigura, Gobindobhog, Kali Mooch and wild Pecan rice.
+Varieties of aromatic rice include Ambemohar, Basmati, Jasmine, Radhunipagal, Sona Masuri, Texmati, Tulaipanji, Tulshimala, Wehani, Kalijira, Chinigura, Gobindobhog, Kali Mooch and wild Pecan rice.